Even The Most Successful Women Pay A Big Price In Pandemic

 "It's almost impossible to do research in these kinds of circumstances," says Chen, a mother of three.
 "There's always something going on, and somebody needs something or something's not working."

-While working fathers have not been spared in the pandemic, data collected by the Labor Department indicate that it's largely mothers who are dealing with children who are not in school full-time this fall.
-In September, 865,000 women dropped out of the workforce — four times as many as men.
+While working fathers have not been spared in the pandemic, data collected by the Labor Department indicate that it's largely mothers who are dealing with children who are not in school full time this fall.
+In September, 865,000 women dropped out of the workforce — four times the number of men who did.
 Countless others like Chen are struggling to get anything done.

 Chen is well aware of the challenges women are already up against.
 Last fall, she co-authored a study on the gender pay gap at Ohio State.
 She took on the project after fighting and winning her own pay equity case, resulting in a 20% bump in her salary.
 Chen found female professors at the university earn 11% less than their male counterparts, translating to a loss of close to $18,000 a year.